Certified Forensic Accountant

 - Demonstrates a high level of commitment to the field

-Certified Forensic Accountant covers all of the topics a CPA needs to expand their field of expertise.
-The credential goes beyond the traditional training a CPA receives.
+Certified Forensic Accountant covers all of the topics a CPA and their international equivalents need to expand their field of expertise.
+The credential goes beyond traditional training a licensed accountant normally receives.
 The materials include:

 - History of forensic accounting